-The largest single order for new-generation light rail vehicles was placed by the Dutch city of Amsterdam as part of a major exercise to replace its antiquated fleet of 234 trams which have become increasingly unreliable.
+The largest single order for new-generation light rail vehicles was placed by the city of Amsterdam, Netherlands, as part of a major exercise to replace its antiquated fleet of 234 trams, which have become increasingly unreliable.

 Trams have been on the streets of Amsterdam for many years, but the city gained its first light rail line in 1977, and the network was subsequently extended during the early 1980s.
 However, cash constraints meant that the full network proposed at that time could not be completed.

 The city now has an extensive combined network of tram and light rail routes.
 Around 150 low-floor, single-ended Combino Trams and four double-ended Combino Trams entered service between 2002 and 2003, allowing a large proportion of the fleet of antiquated trams to be withdrawn from service.
-At the time the order was placed in 2000, almost a quarter were out of service.
+When the order was placed in 2000, almost a quarter were out of service.

-GVB, previously under the direct control of Amsterdam City Council, was awarded a Public Transport Operating Franchise in 2005 ahead of the total privatisation of the Netherlands transport systems by 2017.
+Previously under the direct control of Amsterdam City Council, Gemeentevervoerbedrijf Amsterdam (GVB) was awarded a Public Transport Operating Franchise in 2005 ahead of the total privatisation of the Dutch transport systems by 2017.
 The city has a large interest in ensuring that its light rail system is seen as an attractive form of transport, encouraging people to leave their cars at home.

-The metro has four active routes - lines 50, 51, 53 and 54.
+The metro has four active routes, namely lines 50, 51, 53 and 54.
 All apart from Line 50 begin at Amsterdam Centraal.
-A fifth, line 52, will be operational from 2017.
+A fifth, Line 52, will be operational from 2018.

 Lines 53 and 54 connect the city centre to Diemen, Duivendrecht and Amsterdam Zuidoost in the southeast.